yt1516/DE4-Optimision/Sam_Submission/ReadMe.md

 ### Outputs
 Running either master code will generate the following outputs:

-_Model_Name_: names of the selected turbine models.

-_Numbers_: the number of each selected turbine models.
+_wind_turbine_profile_: the wind turbine profile which creates the optimal BESS WTG combination

+_capacity_: The Capacity, in kWh, which creates the optimal BESS WTG combination

-_Installation_Cost_: the cost of purchasing the selected turbine models.
+_optimal_Cost_: the cost of installing and maintaining the system over the 20 year period

-_Final_Power_Output_: a one-year power output from the selected turbine models.

-_Turbine_Locations_: the locations of each selected turbine model in the given build area